Why high Tm LNA® probes improve diagnostic accuracy?

 1. Increased hybridization stability

 High-Tm probes remain strongly bound to their target sequences, even under stringent assay conditions such as those used in PCR or hybridization assays.
-This enhanced stability ensures more efficient target capture and reduces the likelihood of probe dissociation during analysis (Vester and Wengel, 2004).
+This enhanced stability ensures more efficient target capture and reduces the likelihood of probe dissociation during analysis (Vester and Wengel et al. 2004).
 As a result, assays benefit from improved sensitivity and more reliable detection, particularly when working with AT-rich or low-abundance targets.

 2. Superior specificity and mismatch discrimination

-One of the most powerful advantages of LNA® probes is their ability to increase the contrast between perfectly matched and mismatched sequences (You et al., 2006, Owczarzy et al., 2011).
+One of the most powerful advantages of LNA® probes is their ability to increase the contrast between perfectly matched and mismatched sequences (You et al. 2006, Owczarzy et al. 2011).
 With standard DNA probes, mismatches are often only slightly destabilizing, making discrimination difficult.
 In contrast, LNA® probes strongly stabilize perfectly matched duplexes while significantly destabilizing mismatched ones.
 This effect arises because LNA® enforces an optimal geometry for correct base pairing, while mismatches become structurally unfavorable within the rigid conformation.
 Consequently, the difference in melting temperature (ΔTm) between matched and mismatched targets is increased.
-At elevated temperatures, perfectly matched sequences remain bound, whereas mismatches dissociate, enabling highly accurate detection of SNPs (Mouritzen et al.2003, Johnson et al. 2004), point mutations (Pu et Wu, 2025), and genetic variants.
+At elevated temperatures, perfectly matched sequences remain bound, whereas mismatches dissociate, enabling highly accurate detection of SNPs (Mouritzen et al. 2003, Johnson et al. 2004), point mutations (Pu and Wu et al. 2025), and genetic variants.

 3. Reduced background noise